p0nce/life-idioms/articles/Who owns software&#x3F;.md

 ## Example: Idea Man

 _Steve has an idea and tells Walter his idea of a new piece of software A. Walter like the idea and propose to build it for only $1000.
-When Steve fails to sell the early result, Walter steals the code, sabotage Steve online store, and sells it for its own benefit with no additional development._
+When Steve fails to sell the early result, Walter steals the code, sabotage Steve online store, and sells it for its own benefit with no additional development.
+The customer of the software derive just recoup their investment, as they get $10 of value for their $10 of membership._

 In ATM terms:
 - let `A` be the product being built
 - let `S` be the shareholder Steve
 - let `W` be the worker Walter
+- let `C` be the customers (but we know that `ATM-C(A)` is 0)

 The hope of Steve is to get a positive ATM for himself: